Nornec/Midinous-Issues/README.md

 ## Donate

-* If you enjoy Open Midinous, please consider donating by purchasing my music (name your price):
+* If you enjoy Midinous but want to do more, please consider donating by purchasing my music (name your price):
     * https://nornec.bandcamp.com